 A good way to handle this analysis exercise it to look at the effort involved in each of the possible approaches and the impact they will have on the business.
 What you’re looking for here are activities that will have maximum impact and minimal effort to implement.

 Of course, we would recommend using MindGenius for this and we’ve built in a range of categories you can use to analyse each of the possible outcomes you’ve identified.

 Consider the planning for an annual customer conference.
 You start out by gathering all the possible tasks needed to prepare the conference and in our example below these have been categorised as high, medium and low.
-The project manager can quickly see the priorities, what should be addressed first, can assign resource to them and schedule them.
+The project manager can quickly see the priorities, what should be addressed first, can assign resources to them, and schedule them.

-If you’ve done all your planning in a mind map, completed your analysis and identified the tasks you intend to move forward, you can assign resources, start and end dates and task dependencies to allow you to schedule the project.
+If you’ve done all your planning in a mind map, completed your analysis, and identified the tasks you intend to move forward with, you can assign resources, start and end dates, and task dependencies to allow you to schedule the project.